 The state provides a dollar amount for each Bright Futures level to be applied to private institutions.

-In 2014, the state will provide $103 per academic credit hour (approx. $3090 per academic year) for Academic Scholars to use towards private college tuition.
-The state the state will provide $77 per academic credit hour (approx. $2310 per academic year) for Medallion Scholars to use towards private college tuition.
+In 2018-2019, the state will provide $211 per academic credit hour (approx. $6,752 per academic year) for Academic Scholars to use towards private college tuition.
+Also included for Academic Scholars is a $300 voucher for books per semester.
+The state will provide $160 per academic credit hour (approx. $5,120 per academic year) for Medallion Scholars to use towards private college tuition.

-All full-time undergraduate students who meet the Florida residency requirements are eligible to receive the Florida Student Assistance Grant (FSAG).
-For the 2014-15 academic year, the minimum annual award amount for FSAG is $200 and the maximum is $2,610.
-This grant is a need-based grant.
+All full-time undergraduate students who meet the Florida residency requirements, complete the FAFSA, and demonstrate financial need with an EFC less than $6,080, are eligible to receive the need-based Florida Student Assistance Grant (FSAG).
+For the 2018-19 academic year, the minimum annual award amount for FSAG is $200 and the maximum is $2,610.